Code-Institute-Submissions/Stream-One-Project-4/README.md

 ## Media
-Images were sourced from google images, the youtube video was embedded using the iframe html tag and audio was downloaded from zapsplat.com.
+Images were sourced from google images, the youtube videos were embedded using the iframe html tag and audio was downloaded from zapsplat.com.
 The text contained on this site is a blend of paraphrasing and direct quotes from the show.